IoTReady/iotready.github.io/blog/progressive-web-apps-elixir-phoenix.md

 #### Adding the Manifest and SEO Tags

 You may have noticed `assign(:manifest, "manifests/websockets.json")` above.
 This is the line which makes adding the manifest possible.
-And the `meta_attrs` improve SEO while allows social media sites render a nice card view of your app when shared.
+And the `meta_attrs` improve SEO while allowing social media sites render a nice card summary of your app when shared.

 The `manifest` needs to be added to the head of the served HTML.
 Phoenix does not have built-ins to be able to do this.
-Instead, we add a new plug in `router.ex` and call in the `browser` pipeline.
+Instead, we add a new plug in `router.ex` and call it in the `browser` pipeline.

 ```elixir
 def default_assigns(conn, _opts) do